 Thrillers.
 Easily one of my new favorite genres.
 For a long time, though, I wouldn't touch them.
 Although I love me some supernatural thrillers, I had no interest whatsoever in suspense, mystery, or "whodunits."
 I'm going to let you in on a little secret: I haven't always been so great at picking books to read.
 I was an English major, so I've read a lot of novels.
 I eagerly devoured whatever titles were assigned for AP English and Lit back in...

 The Perfect Nanny would not exist if Myriam and Paul Massé had just bought themselves some nanny cams from the French Home Depot.
 I'm serious, though I didn't have this realization until I was more than halfway done with the book.
-If these parents had been a little more invested in their children’s safety, so much could have been revealed, and therefore so much could have been prevented.
-But, that's part of the problem in this book, isn't...
+I So much trauma could have been prevented in this psychological thriller if these parents had been a little more invested in their children’s safety, But, that's part of the problem in The Perfect Nanny, The...

 Sometimes, the books we look forward to the most leave us the most disappointed. *cries* I’m sure I’m in the minority on this, but Melmoth has been put on my DNF list.
 You all know about my 50-page rule: the book has 50 pages to suck me in, or I drop it.
 Melmoth was kind of a backwards read for me.
 I started off really into this book.
 It’s very atmospheric, and I flew past the first 50 pages without even realizing it.
 I have no...

 Oh, Wendy Webb.
 Will you ever write a book that I don't enjoy?
 Probably not.
 I don't think you're capable of it.
-Also, that's not a challenge!
 I was fortunate enough to receive an Advance Review Copy of Daughters of the Lake, and I was totally psyched when it arrived in the mail.
 I've read all of Webb's previous novels and have been eagerly anticipating her newest -- so, receiving an advance copy to read and review for the blog had me...

 Um, the main character in Lying in Wait is batshit crazy.
 Well, one of the main characters.
 There are several who are more than a little "off," but the one I’m talking about is Lydia, the woman who tells you within the first few pages that she committed a murder.
 She relays this information so matter-of-factly, it’s as if she’s telling you what groceries she just picked up from the store.
 La di da.
 Bought this, bought that, murdered a...